 With so much at stake, you'll naturally want to acquire as much information about a prospective property before signing on the dotted line.
-Getting a 360 degree perspective of the building in question, as well as the surrounding area and current market conditions, will enable you to make an informed decision and buy with a higher level of certainty.
+In addition to the house or apartment itself, you’ll want to research the neighbourhood, other recent sales in the area and why it’s being sold.

 This is a great question to kick things off with, as it's an effective barometer for identifying whether there's any underlying issues with the house.

 The property market has gotten hot in recent years, so if a property hasn’t sold for months, you need to ask why.

 When it comes to negotiating a property's price, information really is power, and understanding the reason behind the homeowner's decision to sell may help you score a better deal on your dream home.

 If the homeowner has already purchased a new property, they'll probably be looking to quickly free up some cash and may be more flexible with their price.